na103/KLL/README.md

 <br>
 During the lock-down I happened to find it in an old backup and so I thought I'd share it with all those who, out of necessity or for fun, want to "refresh" a bit of Klingon.<br>
 # note
-before running the app you need to "mount" the [ISO file](https://www.nerdone.it/wp-content/uploads/2020/06/klingon.zip)
+before running the app you need to "mount" the [ISO file](https://www.nerdone.it/wp-content/uploads/2020/06/klingon.zip)<br>

+# License

+This work is licensed under a Creative Commons Attribution 4.0 International License.
+See [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).